-VET courses can have dual accreditation - they count as 2 units from NESA toward your HSC AND the successful achievement of competencies may award students with a Vocational Qualification (ie. Certificate II or III) or a Statement of Attainment toward a qualification, if only some competencies have been achieved.
+VET courses can have dual accreditation - they count as 2 units from NESA toward your HSC and the successful achievement of competencies may award students with a Vocational Qualification (ie. Certificate II or III) or a Statement of Attainment toward a qualification, if only some competencies have been achieved.

 Students are to note that the information in the following tables relate only to the School-based (Internal) assessment to satisfy requirements for NESA.
-Completion of mandatory Work Placement is also required by NESA (70 hours in total - typically 35 hours in each of Year 11 and 12)
+As such, all students must sit the HSC Trial examination and complete mandatory Work Placement (70 hours in total - typically 35 hours in each of Year 11 and 12)